 Every business should aim to optimise their time and operational productivity using best practices.
 One important aspect to consider when using the various methods available to do so is the employee’s user experience when performing their duties.

 Sage research has found that businesses spend approximately 120 operational hours a year on administrative tasks.
 Almost 20% of these can be attributed to accounting administration, such as the generation of purchase orders, invoicing and reconciliations.

 If other administrative tasks are added to this, such as signing off delivery receipts and truck manifest documents, as well as registering suppliers, it is easy to see how these tasks can have a direct impact on the business’ ability to perform at an optimal level (where all hours are used as efficiently as possible).
 So how does one streamline these tasks?

 To save on costs, and eliminate unnecessary manual administration, follow the steps outlined below:

 Step One: Identify Administratively Inefficient Workflows.

 In any business, the first step is to identify and define the problem.
 This can usually be done quite easily through effective user interviews or by simply observing business operations.
 The main goal here is to map out all time consuming administrative processes and target these for change optimisation.
-Typically, one should look for the following:

 - Manual capturing of data